ECRL-Cornell/getting-started/docs/bash/envars.md

-# Bash Shell Envrionment Variables
+# BASH Shell Envrionment Variables

 ### The Bash shell uses environment variables to persist important information from one session to another.